 NordVPN gives you a big saving on 2-years plan

 NordVPN goes big on discounts with its long term plan.
-If you commit to Nord's excellent service for the next two years, it will slash 65% off the price, bringing things down to around an effective $4 per month.
+If you commit to Nord's excellent service for the next two years, it will slash over 65% off the price, bringing things down to less than $4 per month.

 We understand that the prices available for Surfshark are the factor that will stand out most when you're considering a new VPN, but there's way more to like about Surfshark than mere dollars and cents.